Final Fantasy IV (Nintendo DS)

 The Japanese version displays the Final Fantasy 20th-Anniversary logo on the third pair of splash screens.
 Other regions have a "Licensed by Nintendo" screen instead, likely because the anniversary was already over by the time the game was localized.

-The Japanese settings menu has two options which were removed from other regions' releases.
+In the Japanese version you have to select "Accept" to save your settings in the settings menu while in other versions you don't have to.
+Also the Japanese settings menu has two options which were removed from other regions' releases.
 The text strings for these are still present in the other versions.

 First up is message speed, which has three settings: